 Anyone who wants to establish a company that must be entered in the commercial register (Handelsregister) needs to have the certificate of incorporation (Gründungsurkunde) and articles of association (Gesellschaftsvertrag) certified by a notary public.
 The notary also completes the registry of the company in the commercial register.
 Without a notary appointment, it’s not possible to establish a company in Germany!

-All corporations as well as general partnerships (OHG) and sole proprietorships operating as businesspersons in accordance with the German Commercial Code (HGB) must be entered in the Handelsregister.
+All corporations as well as general partnerships (OHG) and registered merchants (eingetragener Kaufmann or eK for short) under the German Commercial Code (HGB) must be entered in the Handelsregister.

 All CEOs must be present at the notary appointment.
 However, shareholders do not have to be present themselves and can be represented by a CEO.
 The CEO requires a notarised power of attorney (Vollmacht) from the respective shareholder, which entitles him to represent the company.